umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

 3. Copy `batch_skim.sh` to your `lhcb-ntuples-gen` root folder on `glacier`, then give it execution permission with `chmod +x batch_skim.sh`.

+    !!! info "Alternative slimming"
+        At some point, we decided to change our folder structure for storing our rdx tuples (to be easier to find files, but note that this procedure won't work for other tuples, eg. `JpsiK`).
+This can be achieved by either continuing with this procedure and following the (new) step 6, or alternatively you can use `scripts/step1_slim.py` to do this more easily (and also automatically keep track of your total events + failed `ganga` subjobs!).
+To use this script, with your copied `batch_skim.sh` inside `lhcb-ntuples-gen/`, run

+        ```shell
+        python scripts/step1_slim.py <ganga_output_dir> <new_slimmed_ntuple_dir> batch_skim.sh
+        (eg. python scripts/step1_slim.py ../ntuples_to_merge ntuples/0.9.12-all_years batch_skim.sh)
+        ```

+        This script automatically chooses `postprocess/skims/rdx_mc.yml` for the slimming.
+If you run this, the rdx folder structure should be correct, and you can skip steps 4-6.

 4. Set the input folder and postprocessing rules as needed in `batch_skim.sh`:

     ```bash